I like to keep this site ad-free. If you buy something using a link or coupon code on this site, I might receive compensation as an affiliate.

 - Max heat – 950° F

-- Price – $798 with the burner
+- MSRP – $948 with the burner (see current price)

-Another great thing about this oven is that it’s multi-fuel, so you can cook with wood or charcoal straight from the box or purchase the attachment to convert it into a gas oven (they sell separate burners for natural gas or propane).
+Another great thing about this oven is that it’s multi-fuel, so you can cook with wood or charcoal straight from the box or purchase the attachment to convert it into a gas oven.
+(They sell separate burners for natural gas or propane.)

 Ooni Koda 16